-To express a complaint and have the Hospital investigate your complaint.
-Contact Patient Relations at (203) 573-7101.
-If the complaint was not resolved to your satisfaction, you have the right to contact the State of Ct Dept. of Public Health at 860-509-7400, or Joint Commission at 800-994-6610.
-Call x 7101 if you need assistance.
+To express a complaint and have the Hospital investigate your complaint, contact the Patient Assistance by calling (203) 573-6000 and ask for Extension 7725.
+If the complaint was not resolved to your satisfaction, you have the right to contact the State of Ct Dept. of Public Health at (860) 509-7400, or Joint Commission at (800) 994-6610.

 Any person consenting to an autopsy has the right to have the autopsy performed at Waterbury Hospital and attended by a non-affiliated physician at his/her own expense and/or to request that the autopsy be performed by a qualified physician at an unaffiliated institution OR at Waterbury Hospital at his/her own expense.

 To ask and be informed of the existence of business relationships among the hospital, educational institutions, other health care providers or payers that may influence the patient’s treatment and care.